-For long, only 3 species of Krait (excluding the sea kraits) were known to occur in Thailand; the Banded Krait, the Blue Krait and the Red-headed Krait.
+For long, only 3 species of Krait (excluding the sea kraits) were known to occur in Thailand; the Banded Krait, the Malayan (or Blue) Krait and the Red-headed Krait.
 In a book publication in 1999 this almost changed.
-Almost.

 A photo by K.-D Schultz was published in “Amphibians and Reptiles of Peninsular Malaysia and Thailand” by T. Chan-ard, W. Grossmann, A. Gumprecht & K.-D. Schulz with the accompanying text:

 Adult female from Doi Inthanon National Park, Chiang Mai, Thailand, 1400 m elevation.
 The specimen was caught shortly after sundown on a road…”

 But the authors had overlooked that the snake in the picture was not a krait at all… the easiest way to tell is the lack of the enlarged vertebral scale plates typical for the Bungarus genus (only not as distinctly visible in the Bungarus lividus).

 The picture showed the harmless Dinodon septentrionalis, Northern Large-toothed Snake.

 It shows that professional herpetologists are also just human.
 And on a positive note, better to believe a harmless large-toothed or wolf snake is a dangerous krait, than the other way around… (google will find you the story of Joe Slowinski, who was less fortunate with a wolf-snake-versus-krait-ID)

 Even till today, many sources mention Thailand as part of the range of the Bungarus multicinctus, but all based on this false record.